Audiology Physician Quality Reporting System (PQRS) Frequently Asked Questions

 Why is PQRS important for audiology?

-The four audiology PQRS measures were developed by the Audiology Quality Consortium (AQC), a coalition of 10 audiology organizations.
+The audiology PQRS measures were developed by the Audiology Quality Consortium (AQC), a coalition of 10 audiology organizations.
 By participating in PQRS, audiologists will be providing support for the efficacy of audiology services as part of the patient continuum of care.
 PQRS recognizes the profession as independent providers offering best practices to Medicare beneficiaries.
 Also, new legislative mandates require Medicare to track outcome measures for their beneficiaries.
 Often, trends in Medicare policies are adopted by Medicaid and private health plans.
 As Medicare becomes more functional outcomes-based, it will be important for audiologists to adapt their practices to that way of thinking, especially when Medicaid and private insurers adopt similar policies.

 Where can I find more information?